MrMith/SCP-343/README.md

 Technically speaking hes a D-Class set to the role of TUTORIAL with godmode enabled and spawns with the D-Class.
 After a 5 minute period he can open every door in the game.
 Also to make sure he is passive every item he picks up or spawns with is turned into a flashlight.
 So people can know who he is, their rank is set to a red "SCP-343"

 The TUTORIAL class doesn't affect who wins and he talks the same way a normal D-Class does.

+If you see how stuff can be improved don't feel afraid to send me a pm or submit a issue.